This week we are writing on trauma, PTSD and Natural Medicine.

 For example, a mother experiencing stress, with high cortisol levels during pregnancy, may lead to the child having a larger amygdala (fear center in the brain).
 This could contribute to the child being more hypervigilant towards stressors that would not be an issue for other people.
 This would then contribute to a myriad of other physiological changes in the nervous system, metabolism and cardiovascular system.
 This may contribute to increased risk for chronic disease.

-Perception of Stress: There is a big difference between a stress itself and the perception of that stress.
+Perception of Stress: This area is where PTSD and natural medicine meet the most strongly.
+There is a big difference between a stress itself and the perception of that stress.
 For example, primates have been studied to look at how their cortisol levels respond to different situations.
 One alpha male leader of a group of primates may have very little stress hormone output when another alpha male from a different tribe is close by because that first male does not feel threatened.
 However, the other male may have a high output of corticosteroid (stress hormone) because that male interprets the situation as potentially threatening.
 The interpretation of the situation is more impactful than the situation itself for the release of stress hormones.

 The same is true of humans.
 Someone who feels continually threatened by family pressures, economic constraints and a toxic work environment may have chronically elevated cortisol levels and be much more susceptible to chronic diseases.
 Another individual in similar circumstances may downplay those issues and focus on their core friend network where they happen to be honored and respected and remain largely unthreatened.
 The identification and interpretation are both important for when a person feels threatened and releases stress hormones.
 The epigenetic variables before birth also play into how large and active the amygdala is and how sensitive to stress a person is.